covalenthq/bsp-geth/README.md

   --replica.specimen
 ```

-Expect to see the following logs in approx ~ 10 mins as the node begins to sync and export BSOs
+Expect to see the following logs in approx ~ 10 mins as the node begins to sync and export Block Specimens

 ```log
 blocks=1 txs=0 mgas=0.000 elapsed=12.947ms    mgasps=0.000 number=3 hash=3d6122..8cf741 age=6y4mo1w  dirty=8.92KiB